Sharcoux/rn-css/README.md

 # RN-CSS

-This lib brings CSS units to react-native with the same API as [styled-components](https://github.com/styled-components/styled-components).
+This lib brings CSS to react-native with the same API as [styled-components](https://github.com/styled-components/styled-components).
 You can check there for more documentation

 ## Supported units:

-calc, px, pc, em, vh, vw, vmin, vmax
+calc, px, pc, cm, mm, em, vh, vw, vmin, vmax

 ### percentage support: